-Oxford hoist safety, including completing the checklist
+- Oxford hoist safety, including completing the checklist - Check exits are clear

 8.2.2 Fire Hoses

 The red fire hoses are for use in the event of a fire only.
 Don't use fire hoses for water fights or for cleaning.
 On the wall by the ladies' toilet there is a yellow hose for cleaning down.